 This term we are exploring the topic

-During our topic we will explore a range of texts including information books, adventure narrative, fact files, letters and poetry using similes and metaphors .
-With each genre we will identify its features and learn to use them effectively to create our own texts.
+During our topic we will explore a range of texts including fact files, kennings poems, diaries, playscripts and letters.
+With each genre we will identify its features, use of language and vocabulary and learn to use these effectively to create our own texts.

 Mrs File, Miss Westlake, Miss Morrison and Miss McLoughlin